Shiffo0/MGS2-PCVR/README.md

 ## New in v0.3.5

-Game Over controller recovery, HUD/cutscene placement fixes, held coolant spraying, standing coolant/microphone movement and arm positioning, shared USP/SOCOM reload hooks, and improved rigid hand attachment selection.
-Development measurements are excluded from the player build and removed from the corresponding mod-source paths where separate from gameplay.
-Limited startup/error logging remains.
+Game Over controller recovery, HUD/cutscene placement fixes, fixed double vision and improved rigid hand attachment selection.
 See [the release notes](RELEASE_NOTES.md) for changes since v0.3.4 and validation limits.
 This source-cleaned rebuild is **1007DD0B**; it has not replaced the maintainer's installed playtest build.

 ## Requirements